mitoteam/jpgraph/README.md

 At 2022-02-25 we decided to switch to version number **10.0.0** to leave some margin in numbering from original library v4.3.5.

+Current version numbers:

-* **Version 10.x** of this package is latest version of JpGraph library with php 8.1 compatibility patches (latest code in "main" branch).
+* **Version 10.1.0** of this package is latest version of JpGraph library with php 8.1 compatibility patches (latest code in "main" branch).
-* **Version 4.3.x** of this package provides latest version of original JpGraph library as-is (latest code in "original" branch).
+* **Version 4.4.x** of this package provides latest version of original JpGraph library as-is without any compatibility patches (latest code in "original" branch).

 ## Links